jharwell/sierra/docs/src/getting_started.rst

      ``--n-runs``.

    - Where it is running/how to run experiments: ``--exec-env``.
-See :ref:`plugins/exec-env/hpc` for available plugins.
+See :ref:`plugins/exec-env` for available plugins.

    - What controller to run: ``--controller``.
 See :ref:`tutorials/project/main-config` for details on how valid controllers are defined for a :term:`Project`.
 Project dependent.

-   - How large the arena should be, what block distribution type to use (for example), etc. ``--scenario``.
-Project dependent.
+   - How large the arena should be (for example), etc., which can be drawn from ``--scenario``, or the batch criteria.

    - What you are investigating; that is, what variable are you interested in
      varying: ``--batch-criteria``.